 Kumano Magaibutsu: The Cliff-Carved Buddhas

-The Kumano Magaibutsu are 8-meter-tall Buddha figures carved directly into a cliff face, accessed by a steep stone staircase.
-Best for kids 6+ who can handle the climb:
+The Kumano Magaibutsu are 8-meter-tall Buddha figures carved directly into a cliff face.
+You reach them by a steep stone staircase, so this stop is best for kids 6+ who can handle the climb.

 - Stair count — 99 steps, partly natural rock-cut.